7 Best Sales Prospecting Automation Tools in 2026

 6. Squaretalk

 Squaretalk is a contact-center-oriented dialing platform built for high-volume outbound calling.
 Its automation capabilities are designed around throughput and campaign management.
+The platform supports teams running structured dial sessions with predictable call volumes.

 Key differentiators: